NERC-COVID19-DigitalEnvironmentSprint/2FRESH2FURIOUS_NERCHackathonThree_EcosytemServices/README.md

 # 2FRESH2FURIOUS_NERCHackathonThree_EcosytemServices

+![alt text]
+(GreenSpace.png)

 **The brief:**

-This report is an entry to the COVID-19 Hackathon 3: Ecosystem Services, organised by the Natural Environment Research Council on behalf of the UKRI.
+This report is an entry to the [COVID-19 Hackathon 3: Ecosystem Services] (https://digitalenvironment.org/home/covid-19-digital-sprint-hackathons/covid-19-hackathon-3-ecosystem-services/) COVID-19 Hackathon 3: Ecosystem Services, organised by the Natural Environment Research Council on behalf of the UKRI.
 The brief:

 ·        Can we understand whether/how a healthy natural environment modulates the spread of COVID-19?
 And whether changed human behaviours are having an impact on this?
 Can we use this insight to improve health outcomes?